GaloisInc/saw-script/doc/manual/manual.md

            (Prelude.bvNat 1 1))
 ~~~~

-Finally, we can apply the rule to the target term:
+Finally, we apply the rule to the target term:

 ~~~~
 sawscript> let result = rewrite (addsimp' rule empty_ss) term;